ot4i/node-for-log4j/README.md

 ## New in this Release
 New in 2.1.0 :
+* fix bug to support IIB on z/OS
+* fix bug to support ESQL functions

+New in 2.1.0 :
 * support log4j extensions via pluginFolder as policy ( ACE ) or Configurable Service ( IIB )

 New in 2.0.2: